turingschool/front-end-curriculum/lessons/module-2/testing-react.md

 ```
 // set up an 'it' block (obvi)
 // our 'beforeEach' has already created the wrapper
-// write a test to check that the wrapper's state of 'toDonts' has a length of 0
+// Add some toDonts and set them to state
-   (or add some and test whatever length is applicable)
+// write a test to check that the wrapper's state of 'toDonts' has a length of whatever is applicable
 // create a toDont...something like { title: 'title', body: 'body', id: 1 }
 // call the addToDont() method -- if you run into errors, check out instance() in the shallow docs
 // write a test to check that the state of toDonts has increased by 1